Run durable workflows on Postgres. No servers, no queues, just your database.

 npm install @hotmeshio/hotmesh

-The repo includes a docker-compose.yml that starts Postgres (and NATS, if needed):
+The repo includes a docker-compose.yml that starts Postgres, NATS, and a development container:

 Then follow the Quick Start guide for a progressive walkthrough — from a single trigger to conditional, parallel, and compositional workflows.